X-Originating-IP

-The X-Originating-IP (not to be confused with X-Forwarded-For) email header field is a de facto standard for identifying the originating IP address of a client connecting to a mail service's HTTP frontend.
+X-Originating-IP is a de facto standard email header field for identifying the originating IP address of a client connecting to a mail service's HTTP frontend.
 When clients connect directly to a mail server, its address is already known to the server, but web frontends act as a proxy which internally connect to the mail server.
 This header can therefore serve to identify the original sender address despite the frontend.

 Format

 The general format of the field is: